 If you are concerned about yourself or are worried that someone you know may have a Nurofen Plus addiction, we have highlighted the signs and symptoms that could point to a drug problem.
-We have also outlined the recommended support and treatment that is available at Priory’s UK rehab clinics for someone struggling with such an addiction.
+We have also outlined the recommended support and treatment that is available at Priory’s private UK rehab clinics for someone struggling with such an addiction.

 Signs and symptoms of Nurofen Plus addiction

 When someone is dealing with a Nurofen Plus addiction, they are likely to experience the following:

 - Finding that they need to take higher dosages of Nurofen Plus in order to achieve the desired effects or to ward off withdrawal symptoms